KdotDevelopment/MinecraftInC/README.md

 ## How to Build
 I only make this project on WSL, so it must be built on linux unless you rewrite the makefile for building on Windows.
 However, the primary binary that I create here is only for Windows, which by the way, is completely statically linked.

 Before the project can be built, you must convert all the assets into header files.
-This can be easily done with the following command: ```make assets```
+This can be easily done with the following command: ```make assets``` You may need some dependencies for creating the assets, such as ImageMagik and libpng-dev.

 Building for Windows:

+Don't forget to download the mingw-w64 to use gcc for windows.
 ```make windows -j```

 Building for Linux: